-The Accounting Certificate Program (ACP) is a graduate-level certificate conducted online.
+The Certificate in Accounting Fundamentals is a graduate-level certificate conducted online.
 This certificate combines the material from five undergraduate accounting courses into a four course graduate sequence.
-Two ACP courses are offered in the fall and two in the spring allowing students to complete the certificate in two to four semesters.
+Two courses are offered in the fall and two in the spring allowing students to complete the certificate in two to four semesters.

 Applicants who have an undergraduate degree who were not accounting majors will be considered for admission.
-Introductory Financial Accounting and Introductory Managerial Accounting courses will need to be completed prior to beginning the Accounting Certificate Program.
+Introductory Financial Accounting and Introductory Managerial Accounting courses will need to be completed prior to beginning the Certificate in Accounting Fundamentals.
 The two introductory courses are not available online through the University of Connecticut.

-Graduates of the ACP interested in earning a Master of Science in Accounting degree will be able to transition in May pending satisfactory academic performance (3.0+) in the ACP courses.
-Graduates of the ACP can transfer and apply two of the four ACP courses (6 credit hours) toward MSA degree requirements.
+Graduates of the certificate who are interested in earning a Master of Science in Accounting degree will be able to transition in May pending satisfactory academic performance (3.0+) in the Accounting Fundamentals courses.
+Graduates of the Certificate in Accounting Fundamentals can transfer and apply two of the four certificate courses (6 credit hours) toward the MSA degree requirements.

 Curriculum and Plan of Study